Skip to Main Content

 If you have MS Word on your computer when you install the Zotero desktop application, a MS Word add-in will automatically be installed to connect your Zotero library to your word processor.
 On a PC and newer versions of Word for Mac, this add-in will create a new menu tab in Word.
 On some older versions of Word for Mac, the Zotero add-in will be a small toolbar with a black scroll icon.

-NOTE: If MS Word is open while you install the Zotero application, you will need to close and re-open MS Word in order to use the add-in.
+NOTE: If MS Word is open while you install the Zotero application, you will need to quit MS Word and then go to Settings=>Cite and click <Reinstall Microsoft Word Add-in>.

 There is also a LibreOffice add-in available.
 (Google docs integration is currently under development.)